AymoneKouame/google-cloud-data-storage/README.md

   - 'from_directory' (default = 'data/shared'): a string; the bucket directory where you wish to save the data.
   - 'index' (default = True): boolean; For dataframes, should the dataframe index be saved?
   - 'dpi' (default = 'figure'): float or 'figure; For plots, what resolution?
 Floats should be in dots per inch.
 If 'figure', it will use the figure's dpi value.
-  - bucket (default = os.getenv('WORKSPACE_BUCKET') - the default bucket variable in the All of US Researcher Work
+  - bucket (default = the default bucket in the All of US Researcher Workbench).
+The user is free to add their own default bucket `gs//yourbucketname`

 **OUTPUT**: A confirmation and location in the bucket where the data was saved.